GooFit/AmpGen/README.md

 cmake -B build -DCMAKE_CXX_COMPILER=`which clang++` cmake --build build
 ```
-The Neon (SIMD) instruction set can be enabled using the USE_SIMD flag ARM128d at the cmake step:
+The Neon (SIMD) instruction set used by the ARM architecture (M1/M2) can be enabled using the USE_SIMD flag ARM128d at the cmake step:
 ```
 cmake -B build -DCMAKE_CXX_COMPILER=`which clang++` -DUSE_SIMD=ARM128d
 ```